mapcrafter/mapcrafter/docs/configuration.rst

     **Default:** ``85``

     This is the quality to use for the JPEGs.
-It should be a number between 0 and 100, where 0 is the worst quality and 100 is the best quality.
+It should be a number between 0 and 100, where 0 is the worst quality which needs the least disk space and 100 is the best quality which needs the most disk space.

 ``lighting_intensity = <number>``